chalmerlowe/intro_to_sprinting/class_materials/prereq_instructor.md

 This section is intended for the workshop **instructor**.
 It outlines what the instructor should do to successfully execute this workshop.

 This workshop is intended to be as 'hands-on' as possible.
 While some lecture and demonstration is necessary, the focus is on having participants spend the majority of their time working on using the skills demonstrated.
-As such, the workshop focuses on the following
+As such, the workshop focuses on the following:

 * Short sections of lecture to elaborate on the what and the why
 * Short demos to show participants what to do and what to expect